A Fort Greene dance center is trying to use Google’s nascent face-computer to help people with Parkinson’s disease get their groove back.

 The marketing company SS+K is helping Mark Morris engineer the software.
 Kevin Skobac, who works on digital strategy for the company, said a major limitation of Glass is that the battery life is short.
 That means the Parkinson’s dance app will have to limit the length of videos it plays through the optical display, which projects an image in front of the wearer’s eye, he said.
 Instead of a full video routine, it will probably play a short clip followed by some type of audio cue or music that keeps the rhythm going, he said.

-This is the type of innovation the internet juggernaut is trying to promote, he said.
+This is the type of innovation Google is trying to promote, he said.

 “Google is trying to push boundaries,” he said.